adaltas/node-masson/core/krb5_client.coffee.md

 Create a user principal for this host.
 The principal is named like "host/{hostname}@{realm}".

-Note, I need to check if this isnt too Hadoop specific, in which case it should be moved to "phyla/hadoop/core".

     module.exports.push name: 'Krb5 client # Host Principal', timeout: -1, callback: (ctx, next) ->
       {etc_krb5_conf} = ctx.config.krb5
       modified = false